-Note the multilinear extension of equality only takes O(S) field operations.
+Note the multilinear extension of equality only takes O(S) field operations and stores O(1) field elements.

 • Conditionals and Nondeterminism.

 For conditional jumps, first compute equality of the state before and after, besides the program counter and the condition bit.
 Then multiply that by the sum over the multilinear extension of the condition bit leading to the correct location of the program counter.
 Nondeterminism is similar, except that we don't need to include the condition bit.